13 September 2016

 Alongside the increase in prosecutions for Jehovah's Witness material, a number of other characteristics and trends may be discerned.
 Hard copies of banned items still dominate among religion-related prosecutions, despite the fact that online material dominates overall (religious and non-religious).
 There is a noticeably high rate of conviction and a low rate of appeal success.
 The majority of cases Forum 18 found in 2014 and 2015 arose from raids or inspections carried out by law enforcement officials, usually with the aim of "checking compliance with anti-extremism legislation", according to court verdicts.
 In a few cases against Jehovah's Witnesses, prosecutors brought charges after an individual handed in a text to the police or security services after receiving it in the street or at a meeting.

-Jehovah's Witnesses have also claimed on their website jw.org that the "extremist" materials found in their homes and places of worship are in fact planted by the police, and that law enforcement agencies "have increasingly resorted to fabricating evidence to justify charges of extremism against Jehovah's Witnesses".
+Jehovah's Witnesses have also provided video and other evidence (also published on their jw.org website) that the "extremist" materials found in their homes and places of worship are apparently planted by police during raids, and that law enforcement agencies "have increasingly resorted to fabricating evidence to justify charges of extremism against Jehovah's Witnesses".
 The Jehovah's Witnesses have long instructed their members not to distribute titles which appear on the Federal List and to remove these from their Kingdom Halls.

 An amendment to the Administrative Code in May 2015 doubled the minimum fine under Article 20.29 ("Production or mass distribution of extremist materials") for "juridical persons" (which include commercial, publishing, media and registered religious organisations) to 100,000 Roubles.
 The maximum fine was raised ten-fold to 1 million Roubles.
 Fines for individuals or official persons have not been increased since the Article's introduction in 2007.
 If convicted, individuals continue to face a fine of between 1,000 and 3,000 Roubles, or up to 15 days' imprisonment.
 Fines for people acting in an official capacity (including religious leaders and individuals such as bookshop owners) range from 2,000 to 5,000 Roubles.
 Organisations may also be obliged to suspend their activities for up to 90 days.